michaelfreyj/guitar_stuff/custom_guitar_build/guitar_build.md

 Les paul shape??

 ## Bridge
+- Floyd rose with EVH D-Tuna and Tremol-no system
 - [Kahler tremolo](https://www.kahlerusa.com/flat-mount-tremolos-bridges) Seems
     like it has some merit over the floyd rose
 - gibson style tune-o-matic

 ## electronics config